ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/docs/02_scripts/pgs_ss23_04_functions_script.md

 ## Example

 In this example, I am walking you through the steps to re-create this subtle pattern.
-It is a fairly easy design but include several of the most common approaches when putting functions together.
+It is a fairly easy design but includes several of the most common approaches when putting functions together.

 ![pattern_07](img/04/pattern_07.png)